-On October 27, 2016, a 63-year-old female passenger (experiencing stroke-like symptoms) was medevaced (airlifted) by an USCG helicopter MH-60 Jayhawk.
-The incident occurred at ~9 am, while ship was en-route from Boston MA to Fort Lauderdale FL, approx 95 km (60 ml) east of Virginia Beach VA.
+On October 27, 2016, a 63-year-old female passenger (experiencing stroke-like symptoms) was medevaced (airlifted) by a USCG helicopter MH-60 Jayhawk.
+The incident occurred at ~9 am, while the ship was en-route from Boston MA to Fort Lauderdale FL, approx 95 km (60 mi) east of Virginia Beach VA.
 The woman, her husband and a crew nurse were flown to Sentara Norfolk General Hospital.

 |26 February 2010||Crew / Passenger Deaths|

 (overboard) On February 26, 2010, at ~10 am, a male passenger jumped overboard from Sports Deck 9 (open deck).
 The incident was witnessed by several passengers.
 The ship turned around quickly and conducted a search and rescue operation.
-At ~2 pm, it was joined by an USCG airplane.
+At ~2 pm, it was joined by a USCG plane.
 At ~5 pm, the body was found and recovered.

 |07 January 2006||Crew / Passenger Deaths|